New Lynn

 Whau River Flood History

-The 2017 storms produced New Lynn's third and fourth highest recorded flood events in a 12-year monitoring period.
-The January 2023 floods caused further extensive damage across the Whau catchment.
-Auckland Council's updated flood modelling has reclassified many New Lynn properties into higher flood hazard categories, directly affecting consent requirements and building platform levels.
+The 2017 storms put New Lynn in third and fourth place for largest recorded flood events over a 12-year monitoring period on the Whau.
+Then January 2023 caused widespread damage across the catchment again.
+Auckland Council's updated flood modelling has reclassified a lot of New Lynn properties into higher hazard categories, which directly affects what consent requires and where your building platform needs to sit.

 Trenched Rail Corridor